MICHAEL L. DETWEILER

 Alumna '01, Parent '27

-Jayda Pugliese is serving her first year as principal of St. Mary Interparochial School and first year as Chief Executive Officer of the St. Mary Out of School Time Program.
+Jayda Pugliese is serving her second year as principal of St. Mary Interparochial School and first year as Chief Executive Officer of the St. Mary Out of School Time Program.
 She is the 2016 recipient of a prestigious Milken Educator Award and was one of ten nationally recognized teachers for the Best in Education Award.
 Jayda graduated from St. Mary Interparochial School in 2001 and Saints John Neumann and Maria Goretti High School in 2005.
 She holds a B.A. in Special Education and Elementary Education, an M.Ed in Teaching English to Speakers of Other Languages (TESOL) and Literacy, and is currently pursuing a doctorate in Educational Leadership and Administration; all from Holy Family University.
 Jayda Pugliese is well-known for her innovative and differentiated teaching styles as well as her integration of various technologies.
 Outside of her role as principal, Jayda serves as a member on the Pennsylvania Teachers Advisory Council to the PA Secretary of Education and is an international education trainer for STEM Revolution.

-Christina Haciski is serving in her tenth year as Director of Advancement at St. Mary Interparochial School.
+Christina Haciski is serving in her eleventh year as Director of Advancement at St. Mary Interparochial School.
 Ms. Haciski oversees the development, admissions, marketing, communications and strategic planning initiatives for St. Mary School.
 She also provides key administrative support to the Board of Limited Jurisdiction.
 Prior to this role, Ms. Haciski was a classroom teacher at St. Mary Interparochial School and an instructor in the afterschool program.
 As a Big Ten student athlete, she earned a B.A.in Communication from Michigan State University.
 She currently resides in Haddonfield, NJ with her three daughters.